Family of Briton facing jail in Dubai after fling say they are living a ‘nightmare’

 “We’ve already spent as much as we can on legal help and his housing needs while he stays to fight his case.
 We’re trying our best, but we are struggling with the funds to continue this fight.”

-They explained they are in need of at least £20,000 to pay for the rest of their son’s legal fees and to ensure that he is properly represented.

-“As mentioned, it is also costing over £2000/month for his housing while he stays in Dubai to fight his case,” the family said.

-“The funds raised will cover his legal fees, accommodation in the UAE while the case goes on and travel costs to bring him back safely to the UK.”
+“The funds raised will cover his legal fees, accommodation in the UAE while the case goes on and travel costs to bring him back safely to the UK,” they added.

-Mr Fakana claims he was unaware the girl was months younger than him when they first met.
-She is a fellow Londoner and was staying at the same hotel as him.
+Mr Fakana claims he was unaware the girl, who is also from Lonon was months younger than him when they first met.

 Dubai has only recently made sex out of marriage legal for tourists but the country still has a strict Islamic legal system in place.
 In the UK, the pair’s relationship would be legal.

-“We had a wonderful time together.
+Mr Fakana told Detained in Dubai: “We had a wonderful time together.
 We really liked each other but she was secretive with her family because they were strict.
 My parents knew about our relationship but she couldn’t tell hers.
-She had to meet me without telling them it was to see a boy”, Mr Fakana told Detained in Dubai.
+She had to meet me without telling them it was to see a boy.

-A spokesperson for the Foreign, Commonwealth & Development Office previously said they “are supporting a British man in the UAE and are in contact with his family”.
+A spokesperson for the Foreign, Commonwealth and Development Office previously said they “are supporting a British man in the UAE and are in contact with his family”.

 Join our commenting forum